-The following items are NOT allowed; chewing gum, headphones of any kind, energy drinks, weapons or mock weapons, cigarettes (including e-cigarettes), matches and lighters, alcohol, corrective fluids, explosives, aerosol sprays and illegal substances.
+The following items are NOT allowed; chewing gum, headphones of any kind, energy drinks, weapons or mock weapons, cigarettes (including e-cigarettes), matches and lighters, alcohol, corrective fluids, explosives, aerosol sprays and any illegal substance.

 21. The Power to Search